ooaklee/ghatd/external/notifier/README.md

    `NOTIFIER_FCM_ENABLED=true` and provide credentials via `NOTIFIER_FCM_CREDENTIALS_FILE`, `NOTIFIER_FCM_CREDENTIALS_FILE_B64`
    (base64-encoded, takes precedence), or `NOTIFIER_FCM_PROJECT_ID`.
-   Use `ResolveCredentialsFile(b64, filePath)` to decode base64 credentials into a temp file — callers own cleanup of the returned file path.
+   Prefer `NewStandardSenders` for application wiring; it decodes base64 credentials into a temp file and returns the cleanup function.
+Use `ResolveCredentialsFileWithCleanup` directly only when custom sender wiring needs lower-level control.